LWHSTechnicalArts/DIwireless_Processing/README.md

 # DIwireless_Processing
-Examples for the Device Invention "Wireless" Project
+Examples for the Device Invention "Wireless Magic" Project